 When the coercive power of government is brought to bear on innocent citizens, tyranny exists.
 Never in America should the government be forcing its citizens to defend their religious beliefs under the threat of legal and penal action.
-But the very idea that children could possibly be forced to testify as to the tenets of their own faith is unconscionable, not to mention unconstitutional.
+But the very idea that children could possibly be forced to testify as to the tenants of their own faith is unconscionable, not to mention unconstitutional.

 Thankfully, at the end of the meeting the school board made a preliminary vote to repeal the policy.
 However, due to the opposition of one member, the policy must be voted on again at the next school board meeting.
 A lot can happen between school board meetings and away from the public’s eye.
 The board did vote unanimously to pause any referrals for court hearings for parents who have refused to allow their children to be interrogated under this policy until after the next meeting.

 I’ll continue to follow this situation, as I know the people of Goochland County will.
 Hopefully, the strong showing of the people will pierce the arrogance of the school board.

 They can and must abide by the plain and clear meaning of Virginia law, which does not include interrogating the children of homeschool families about their religious beliefs.
 The law protects their religious beliefs.